alexandroivaldez/alexandroivaldez/README.md

-Front-end developer for hire.
-Code instructor @getmimo.
+Code instructor @getmimo 🍎
-Interested in my work?
-Check out my portfolio website: www.alexandrovaldez.dev
+Developer for hire 👨🏽‍💻
+Digital Nomad 🌍

+www.alexandrovaldez.dev

+Thanks for stopping by! 👋🏼

 <!---
 alexandroivaldez/alexandroivaldez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.